I’m always skeptical when I see pre-workout supplements with a lot of extreme advertising.

 How much caffeine is in 4 Gauge?

 4 Gauge contains 150 mg of caffeine per serving of 2 scoops.
-This is equivalent to about 12 ounces of coffee, so quite a decent amount.
-Keep this in mind if you’re a coffee drinker.
-This much caffeine might be too much for some, so make sure you know your tolerance to avoid any discomfort.
+This is equivalent to about 12 ounces of coffee, so it's quite a decent amount.

 What flavors does 4 Gauge come in?